christiandudel/EDSD2020/Slides/firstsession.md

 - Free, open source
 - Can easily be extended
-- Around 15,000 packages available
+- More than 16,000 packages available
-- De facto standard in statistics, commonly used in both science and industry
+- Commonly used in both science and industry
 - Tons of R-related things: Books, journals, forums, conferences, ...
 - Many methods are already implemented in R